ideo/shape/README.md

 ```

 ### Use ttab for quick dev environment setup
+### Best to install foreman when not in root of a project
 Install ttab and foreman:
 ```
 npm install -g ttab
+pushd /
 gem install foreman
+popd
 ```

 Run dev script: